slp-rl/slamkit/README.md

 # SlamKit
-This repository is a growing, fully open-source toolkit for training and evaluation Speech Language Models.
-This includes, but not limited to - Speech only pre-training, Preference Alignment, Speech-text interleaving, and more.
+🗣️This repository is a growing, fully open-source toolkit for training and evaluating Speech Language Models.
+This includes, but is not limited to - Speech only pre-training, Preference Alignment, Speech-text interleaving, and more.

 💻 We also plan to expand this repository to include more features, if you would like to develop this open source and contribute see [Contributing](#contributing).